adobe/aem-core-wcm-components/DATA_LAYER_INTEGRATION.md

 # Data Layer Integration with the Core Components

-The Core Components provide an out-of-the-box integration with the [Adobe Client Data Layer](https://github.com/adobe/adobe-client-data-layer), which for convenience is called data layer in this page.
+The Core Components provide an out-of-the-box integration with the [Adobe Client Data Layer](https://github.com/adobe/adobe-client-data-layer) and Google Tag Manager Data Layers.
+For convenience these are referred to in the page as ACDL and GDL.

 ## Enabling the Data Layer

 The data layer is disabled by default.

 To enable the data layer for your site:
 1. Create the following structure below the `/conf` node:
     `/conf/<my-site>/sling:configs/com.adobe.cq.wcm.core.components.internal.DataLayerConfig`
-1. Add the `enabled` boolean property and set it to `true`.
+2. Add the `enabled` boolean property and set it to `true`.
+3. If a datalayer object name other than `adobeDataLayer` is required (e.g. `dataLayer` for most GDLs), add a string property `name` to the same node, with the required Data Layer object name as the value.
-1. Add a `sling:configRef` property to the `jcr:content` node of your site below `/content` (e.g. `/content/<my-site>/jcr:content`) and set it to `/conf/<my-site>`
+4. Add a `sling:configRef` property to the `jcr:content` node of your site below `/content` (e.g. `/content/<my-site>/jcr:content`) and set it to `/conf/<my-site>`

+## Google Data Layer Creation

+While Core Components includes the ACDL Library unless explicitly disabled (below), it does not include the GDL library.
+The Core Components code will create an appropriately named Data Layer array, but a standard Google Tag Manager code snippet must be included in the page to consume this array and create a full GDL.
+This is done according to Google documentation and is not directly related to Core Components.

+## Google Global Tag - GTag

+Google's GTag code is not currently supported.

+## Generic Data Layer Use

+The Core Components Data Layer integration supports Data Layer name configuration, and the logic uses the standard JavaScript array push() method.
+If the Data Layer is enabled, but the ACDL library is not loaded, and the Data Layer is not consumed by a Google solution, there will still be a plain JavaScript array available with the configured name, and containing Core Components data, although with 'event' entries that are intended for an Event-Driven Data Layer like the ACDL or GDL.
+This plain array Data Layer is generic and may be suitable for other Data Layer providers or consumers.

-## Preventing the Data Layer client library from being included
+## Preventing the Adobe Data Layer client library from being included

-The data layer client library is included by default by the Page component.
-As there are other ways to include this library (e.g. through Adobe Launch), it might be needed to prevent its inclusion through the Page component.
+The ACDL library is included by default by the Page component.
+If using a GDL, or already including the ACDL library in some other way such as using AEP Data Collection Tags, the ACDL library should not be loaded.

-To prevent the data layer client library from being included by the Page component:
+To prevent the ACDL library from being included by the Page component:

 1. Create the following structure below the `/conf` node:
    `/conf/<my-site>/sling:configs/com.adobe.cq.wcm.core.components.internal.DataLayerConfig`
-1. Add the `skipClientlibInclude` boolean property and set it to `true`.
+2. Add the `skipClientlibInclude` boolean property and set it to `true`.
-1. Add a `sling:configRef` property to the `jcr:content` node of your site below `/content` (e.g. `/content/<my-site>/jcr:content`) and set it to `/conf/<my-site>`
+3. Add a `sling:configRef` property to the `jcr:content` node of your site below `/content` (e.g. `/content/<my-site>/jcr:content`) and set it to `/conf/<my-site>`

 ## Data Layer State Structure

-When the data layer is enabled, the javascript `adobeDataLayer` object is available on the page and is populated with the components and their properties that are used on the page.
+When the data layer is enabled, a JavaScript Data Layer object will be available.
+By default, the object name is `adobeDataLayer`.
+If a name has been defined in the Data Layer configuration (see [Enabling the Data Layer](#enabling-the-data-layer)) the object will be named accordingly.
+The Data Layer will be populated with the components and their properties that are used on the page.

+### Data Layer State - ACDL

-The data layer state (returned by calling `adobeDataLayer.getState()`) is an object with two objects (`page` and `component`).
+If an ACDL is used the data layer state (returned by calling `adobeDataLayer.getState()`) is an object with two objects (`page` and `component`).
 All the components are stored below the `component` object as a flat structure.
 The structure looks as follows:
 ```
 {
   "page": {